jlas1/Klicky-Probe/Probes/KlickyNG/README.md

 I have tested Aliexpress N35, N42 and N45 (graciously provided by Drachenkatze) with over 2000 attach/probe/dock without a single probe or dock operation failure.

-Please test and report, but remember, **this is a BETA!
-It may twist your extrusions, or ruin your print surface.
-Use with care.**
+Please test and report, but remember, it's still under development.

 There will also be soon a [Unklicky](https://github.com/majarspeed/Unklicky) for KlickyNG, stay tuned.